vaeyyds/FM-S3former/README.md

    neighboring outputs and amortizing inference cost.
 Consecutive input samples are grouped into non-overlapping patches to keep the token sequence compact.
-2. **FiLM feature modulation** — repeatedly conditions the signal representation on self-derived features (amplitude, and instantaneous frequency for LFM) via feature-wise scaling and shifting, giving expressive multiplicative feature–signal interactions instead of one-off input concatenation.
+2. **FiLM feature modulation** — repeatedly conditions the signal representation on self-derived features via feature-wise scaling and shifting, giving expressive multiplicative feature–signal interactions instead of one-off input concatenation.
-3. **Successive residual cancellation** — each encoder layer emits its own cancellation component and is supervised on the residual left by preceding layers, so dominant distortion is captured first and weaker structure is refined later.
+3. **Successive residual cancellation** — each encoder layer emits its own cancellation component and is supervised on the residual left by preceding layers, so dominant distortion is captured first, and weaker structure is refined later.

 ---